 Local Drive Backup: The backup software would send data to a USB hard drive.
 Manually copying files to an external drive was most people’s idea of backing up.
 However, no good software existed at the time to make this easy.
 (Time Machine for the Mac hadn’t launched yet.)

-Backup To Our Online Storage: We’d create a service that backed up data to the cloud.
+Backup to Our Online Storage: We’d create a service that backed up data to the cloud.
 It may seem obvious now, but backing up to the cloud was just one of a variety of possibilities at the time.
-Also, initially, we didn’t mean ‘our’ storage.
-We assumed we would use S3 or some other storage provider.
+Also, initially, we didn’t mean “our” storage.
+We assumed we would use AWS or some other storage provider.

 We put each solution we came up with through its paces.
 The goal was to come up with a solution that was easy: Easy for people to use.
 Easy to understand.